 You can use Spotify for free if you’re fine with some restrictions.
 With a free account and the desktop or mobile software downloaded, you can listen to anything you want on-demand, so long as you’re willing to put up with ads.
 You also can’t listen offline.
 Still, it’s free, and that’s a very good price for so much excellent music.

 For those willing to spend a little cash, Spotify Premium costs $10 a month.
 This gives you unlimited, ad-free access to the streaming giant’s more than 35 million songs, and the ability to play music offline.
-You will also have unlimited access to on-demand music on your mobile device.

 If you’re a student, you get an even sweeter price of $5 month, and it comes with a free Hulu subscription.
 Just make sure you re-register as a student after a year, or Spotify will assume you have graduated and will start charging you the full price.

 Spotify Family Plan

 Those with loved ones who also want to stream music may be more interested in the Spotify Family Premium, which costs $15 a month, and lets you have up to six people under one account.
 Everyone on the family plan has to have the same address, but we’re pretty sure there are no secret Spotify spies checking to see if everyone on your account actually lives together.

 T-Mobile doesn’t offer free Spotify, but it does let you stream the app without using any data if you have the Simple Choice plan.
 Also, check if the company you work for offers Spotify for free to its employees.
 Starbucks does so for more than 200,000 of its employees.
 You may also be able to bundle Spotify Premium with your internet or cell phone provider.